DevOpsBootcamp/website/source/09_networking.rst

 "A set of agreed upon rules for communication"

-* Defines a sequence & format of packets being sent
+* Defines sequence & format of packets being sent

 The OSI Model
 =============